 B. INTERIM CLAIMS.

 An interim claim may be submitted once the opening brief is filed.
+Generally, one can submit only one interim claim.
 Pursuant to a rule adopted by AIDOAC, 5% of the payment on an interim claim is “held back.”
 This procedure ensures that overpayment does not occur if, on review of the final claim, it is determined that the amount of the interim claim should have been reduced.
 Approved expenses are paid in full.

 In rare cases, an interim claim may be submitted prior to the filing of the opening brief.
 In cases with records of 7500 pages or more, a first interim claim may be filed upon completion of record review, and a second interim claim may be submitted after the opening brief is filed.
 Finally, in exceptional circumstances, payment of an early interim claim may be authorized by a project director.